 Video Camera Inspection

-Plumbing cameras are reliable damage detection tools that help identify line material, age and damage severity.
+Plumbing cameras are reliable damage detection tools that help identify line material, age, and damage severity.
 With the help of the signal receiver, plumbers can measure how much cable went down the line before spotting the affected area.
 This enables them to accurately diagnose and pinpoint the exact issues.

 The water running under your slab changes the temperature of the soil and concrete around it.
-Our infrared imaging equipment creates a heat map of the area, showing temperature changes in walls, floors and even concrete.
+Our infrared imaging equipment creates a heat map of the area, showing temperature changes in walls, floors, and even concrete.

-This is a special leak detection device that allows plumbing technicians to listen for pressurized water shooting into dirt surrounding water or sewer lines.
+This is a special leak detection device that allows plumbing technicians to listen for pressurized water shooting into the dirt surrounding water or sewer lines.
 It can also determine the damage severity, enabling us to decide whether we can safely perform a trenchless repair like pipe lining, or if you require excavation on your property.

 Signs I Need Slab Leak Repair in Fort Worth

 Fort Worth slab leaks impact both drainage pipes and supply lines, which means there are many possible signs that could point toward a slab leak.
 Fort Worth, TX homes are often affected by widespread issues in these situations, but there are also specific issues that indicate something is wrong with the key pipes underneath your home.
 By looking for those issues and paying attention to them, you can get the repairs you need before those problems get worse.
 Some important signs that call for Fort Worth slab leak repair include:

 - Warped floorboards or hot spots

 - Musty, moldy smells on walls